 - Check your water meter again

 Did the meter reading change?
-If so, you have a leak.
+If so, you leak.

 Of course, clogs can happen at any time of the year, but clogs during spring could be particularly troublesome.